retogerber/MIMIC/config/README.md

 ### Automatically

 Requirements:
-- Stepsize higher than pixelsize so that individual pixels are clearly separate.
+- Stepsize higher than pixelsize so that individual pixels are clearly separate (depends on experimental setup).
 - (Maybe: More than 2 layers of IMS pixels outside of tissue around the whole tissue.)

 Adapt file `config/sample_metadata.csv`: (see also section [add metadata](#add-metadata))
 - `coords_filename`: empty ()
-- `IMS_rotation_angle`: initial rotation angle in degrees of IMS relative to postIMS, should be one of {-270,-180.-90,0,90,180,270}
+- `IMS_rotation_angle`: initial rotation angle in degrees of IMS relative to postIMS, should be one of {-270,-180.-90,0,90,180,270}.
+Default: 0
 - `IMS_to_postIMS_n_splits`: number of combinations of weights to detect ablation marks, should be one of {3,5,7,9,11,13,15,17,19}.
-Higher number means longer runtime but potentially better detection
+Higher number means longer runtime but potentially better detection.
+Default: 19
 - `IMS_to_postIMS_init_gridsearch`: number of rounds of inital grid search, should be one of {0,1,2,3}.
 0 Means no additiional grid search.
+Default: 3
 - `within_IMC_fine_registration`: should final fine registration be performed where points in IMC location are upweigthed?
 Should be one of {True, False}.
+Default: True

 ### Manually using napari-imsmicrolink